 - The hSEPP at the edge of the hPLMN, receives all incoming HTTP messages from its roaming partners.
 It verifies the message, removes the protection mechanism applied at the application layer, and forwards the resulting HTTP message to the corresponding AUSF NF.

-To allow for the trusted intermediary IPX nodes to see and possibly modify specific IEs in the HTTP message, while completely protecting all sensitive information end to end between SEPPs, the SEPP implements application layer security in such a way that:
+To allow for the trusted Roaming Intermediary IPX nodes to see and possibly modify specific IEs in the HTTP message, while completely protecting all sensitive information end to end between SEPPs, the SEPP implements application layer security in such a way that:

 - Sensitive information such as authentication vectors are fully e2e confidentiality protected between two SEPPs.
 This ensures that no node in the IPX network shall be able to view such information while in-transit.

-- IEs that are subject to modification by intermediary IPX nodes are integrity protected and can only be modified in a verifiable way by authorized IPX nodes.
+- IEs that are subject to modification by Roaming Intermediary IPX nodes are integrity protected and can only be modified in a verifiable way by authorized IPX nodes.

 - Receiving SEPP can detect modification by unauthorized IPX nodes.